Frequently Asked Questions

 It depends.

-Some older children do well with a $25 text-based system on a phone.
-Other children end up needing an $8000 device that mounts to their wheelchair and can be controlled using eye movements.
-For most families, there are a number of in-between options that make sense.
+Some people do well with a $25 text-based system on their phone.
+Others end up needing a dedicated device that mounts to their wheelchair and can be controlled using eye movements.
+These can cost upwards of $8,000 and are generally paid for by insurance.
+For most families, there are several different options that make sense.

-Many insurance companies will cover an AAC system as long as it is recommended by an SLP and prescribed by your doctor.
+Most insurance companies will cover all or part of the cost of AAC if it’s recommended by an SLP and prescribed by your doctor.
 If you don’t have insurance or if your insurance does not cover AAC, we can explore alternative funding options together, such as local and national charities, relying on school resources, and community fundraising.

 -